-The paddle pop committee waves through flawed Bills
+Paddle pop cttee waves through flawed Bills

 New government legislation that is deeply flawed is being waved through by a parliamentary committee.

 The Scrutiny of Bills committee "leaves it to the Senate" in the vain hope that enough responsible Senators will have sufficient time and integrity to band together, cross-party, to prevent legislative abuse.